Updated: Sep 12

 It’s a bit like an alka seltzer tablet, solid state at first, but fizzing when in contact with flowing water, breaking apart, moving, willing to make things other things move, reacting, stretching the bounds of its container if pent up.

 If you’re worried you’re too locked up in fear, don’t.
 Fear will move and morph no matter what.
-Just give it time, lend it your attention.
+Just give it time, and when you can, lend it your attention.

 Offer it a cup of tea, even if your hand trembles.